sjtuyinjie/Ground-Challenge/README.md

 ## Notice:
-###  All the rosbag files have been released now, and the psudo-GT and calibration files in the folder.
+### We strongly recommend that the newly proposed SLAM algorithm be tested on our Ground-Challenge benchmark, because our data has following features:

+1. A rich pool of sensory information including RGBD, wheel, IMU and so on.

+2. This benchmark includes diverse corner cases such as aggressive motion, severe occlusion, changing illumination, few textures, pure rotation, motion blur, wheel suspension, etc.

+3. This benchmark brings great challenge to existing cutting-edge SLAM algorithms including VINS-Mono, [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3), [VINS-RGBD](https://github.com/STAR-Center/VINS-RGBD), [VIW-Fusion](https://github.com/TouchDeeper/VIW-Fusion) and [TartanVO](https://github.com/castacks/tartanvo).
+If your proposed algorihm outperforms SOTA systems on this dataset, your paper will be much more convincing and valuable.

+## License

-The paper link is [Arxiv]([https://arxiv.org/abs/2112.13659](https://arxiv.org/abs/2307.03890)) .If you use Ground-Challenge in an academic work, please cite:
+The paper link is [here]([https://arxiv.org/abs/2112.13659](https://arxiv.org/abs/2307.03890)) .If you use Ground-Challenge in an academic work, please cite:
 ~~~
 @inproceedings{yin2023ground,
   title={Ground-challenge: A multi-sensor slam dataset focusing on corner cases for ground robots},